Carlj0666/synths_accumulate/notes.md

 6) Follow sequentially from there

 # Current

-Need to sort out show page, shows same thing no matter which show page is selected Create not working, no no synths saved
+CHECK - Create not working, no no synths saved?
+CHECK = synths_attributes=(attributes) model for above
+NESTED ATTRIBES COULD FIX THIS
 Need to validate for email uniqueness, look into this.
 Video here includes discussion: https://www.youtube.com/watch?v=AoIqSQsijN0&feature=youtu.be